The Tapping Evidence Base

 Uzzi, C. (2021).
 The effect of Covid-19 on the mental health of healthcare workers: A systematic review.
 Journal of Advances in Medicine and Medical Research.

-This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/tapping.
+This record is part of the Tapping Evidence Base — an openly-sourced, fully-referenced directory of the research on EFT/Tapping.
 Explore more studies on Burnout & Work Stress · PTSD & Trauma

 Share this study